GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/lab-and-field-data-differences/index.md

 This means a page may have poor FID despite having very good TBT and TTI scores.

 {% Aside %}
-**Tip:** pages can avoid the tab delay issue by always specifying a [mobile viewport](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away).
+To avoid the tab delay issue on a page, always specify a [mobile viewport](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away).
 {% endAside %}

 #### Effects of cache state and bfcache on FID